aponica/assert-properties-php/README.md

 ### Example 2: Assert One Property ("or")

-Assert the object passed in as the first argument includes only one of the property names specified by the second argument:
+Assert the hash passed in as the first argument includes only one of the property names specified by the second argument:

 ```php